stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2015-12-14-sci-to-data-sci/index.md

 I would like to thank [Michał Kotowski](http://www.math.toronto.edu/~michal/), [Marta Czarnocka-Cieciura](http://martaczc.deviantart.com/) and [Jacek Migdał](http://jacek.migdal.pl/) for comments on the draft.
 This blog post started as an email to [Artem Kaznatcheev](https://plus.google.com/101780559173703781847) entitled _"what I do"_ I wrote when flying from Dublin to NYC.
 Credit for the doge PhD picture goes to [Ryszard Paweł Kostecki](http://www.fuw.edu.pl/~kostecki/).

+### Footnotes

-[^1]: Sometimes I say that _freelancing is a way to monetize one's narcissism_: advertising oneself is a part of this job.
+1. Sometimes I say that _freelancing is a way to monetize one's narcissism_: advertising oneself is a part of this job.
-[^2]: To be absolutely fair, I did apply to a single postdoc.
+2. To be absolutely fair, I did apply to a single postdoc.
 But even then I collected notes in a file entitled [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome).
-[^3]: I still volunteer for the [Polish Children's Fund](https://en.wikipedia.org/wiki/Polish_Children%27s_Fund) - not less compared to when I was in academia.
+3. I still volunteer for the [Polish Children's Fund](https://en.wikipedia.org/wiki/Polish_Children%27s_Fund) - not less compared to when I was in academia.
 I already created from scratch and conducted a one-week intensive introduction to data analysis in Python for social scientists ([github.com/DELabUW/szkola-letnia-2015](https://github.com/DELabUW/szkola-letnia-2015), in Polish).
 It would be hard to have such freedom as a young lecturer.